 Use Hooks for Teacups and Mugs

-You can add an extra bit of intertest to the uniformity of stacked plates and bowls, by installing a set of cup/mug hooks beneath a shelf and using them for mugs and teacups.
-As well as making the dresser look more interesting and appealing, it has a practical benefit of freeing up some valuable shelf space.
+You can add an extra bit of interest to the uniformity of stacked plates and bowls, by installing a set of cup/mug hooks beneath a shelf and using them for mugs and teacups.
+As well as making the painted pine dresser look more interesting and appealing, it has a practical benefit of freeing up some valuable shelf space.
 In order to make sure you have the necessary space, arrange the cupboards before installing the cup hooks, so you know exactly where everything is going to go.

 Rather than just trying to fit things into the dresser to fill as much space up, take some time to think about where everything is going to go.
 Consider storing things together that are normally used at the same time.
 So, teacups and saucers, party accessories and crockery, glasses and pitchers.
 Not only will this have a more attractive look and feel, it offers practicality as you will always know where the things you need are, rather than trying to rummage through random stacks of items.